|

 What is rotenone?

-natural insecticide that is extracted from the roots
+that is extracted from the roots of several

-of several different plants that grow in the
+different plants that grow in the tropics.
+While

-toxicity as a garden insecticide it is highly
+garden insecticide it is highly toxic to fish

 capture fish.
 Today it is widely used by gardeners